 Faye was appointed as a Deputy Lieutenant of Greater Manchester in 2021.

 The public session of the Board meetings are held via Microsoft Teams and are open for the public to observe.

-If you would like to observe a forthcoming virtual Board meeting, please register your interest by emailing email@example.com no later than the Friday at noon before the meeting takes place (providing your name, role and email address) and we will reply with the protocol document for you to adhere to.
+If you'd like to observe a forthcoming virtual Board meeting, please register your interest by emailing email@example.com no later than noon on the Friday before the meeting takes place.
+Please provide your name, role and email address, and we'll reply with the protocol document for you to adhere to.

-On the meeting day the MS Teams link will be shared with those who have registered an interest and observers will be invited into the meeting.
-As always, there will not be the opportunity for interaction or questions from observers and we ask the protocol in place is adhered to.
+On the meeting day, the MS Teams link will be shared with those who've registered an interest and observers will be invited into the meeting.
+As always, there won't be the opportunity for interaction or questions from observers and we ask that the protocol in place is followed.
 We look forward to your interest in virtually observing the meeting.